nick-keller/lodasync/README.md

 Implementation of native [Array.prototype.flatMap()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flatMap).

 ## flowAsync(...callbacks)
-Creates a function that return the result of invoking all callbacks in series, where each successive invocation is supplied the return value of the previous.
+Creates a function that returns the result of invoking all callbacks in series, where each successive invocation is supplied the return value of the previous.

+Note that callbacks do not have to be asynchronous, you can mix synchronous and asynchronous code.

 ### Example
 ```js